 We have always been very concerned about how many students are caught in exploitation.
-The problem with ‘modern slavery’ is that it is hidden.
+Because, the problem with ‘modern slavery’ is that it is hidden.
 If this report is the findings after only 6,000 students were surveyed, one has to ask how many are not even found because they have been trapped in circumstances they cannot escape.

 Here are the key points found by just two of our Sydney Universities.